-Beginning in 2007, Dr. Hoffman has traveled to China 1-2 times a year, typically bringing students along with him.
-These trips have focused on existential psychology and the psychology of religion.
+Beginning in 2007, Dr. Hoffman has traveled to China 1-2 times a year, frequently bringing students along with him.
+These trips focus on existential psychology and the psychology of religion.
 With Mark Yang and Xuefu Wang, he began the International Conference on Existential Psychology, which began in 2010 and has been held every other year in China since the first conference.
 Additionally, he co-founded the Zhi Mian International Institute of Existential-Humanistic Psychology.
 The mission of the Zhi Mian Institute’s mission is to facilitate culturally sensitive training in existential psychology in Asia, including identifying and dialoguing with indigenous existential psychologies in Asia.

 If you are interested in more information about Dr. Hoffman or if you would like to follow his scholarship and professional work, please visit this webpage.